- Brazil - Wikipedia

 - Brazil - Wikiwand

-Brazil, officially the Federative Republic of Brazil, is the largest country in South America It is the world's fifth-largest country by area and the seventh-l
+Brazil, officially the Federative Republic of Brazil, is the largest country in South America It is also the world's fifth-largest country by area and the seventh-largest by population, with over 213 million people

 |